Welcome to the IPHC Archives and Research Center

 Call: 405-787-7110 ext.
 7157

 We welcome your donations, even if they are only digital copies.
+We have a high-speed scanner on site in OKC if you want to bring an item in to be scanned for inclusion in our digital collection.
+Please fill out this donation form and reach out before making an appointment with us to drop off physical items.
 We seek to add to IPHC history, and we value each and every person who wishes to contribute.
-Contact us for arrangements, questions, or details.

 What's Happening Right Now in the Archives